CoolHwhipMike/The-Odin-Project/Foundations/projects/calculator/README.md

 # The Odin Project - Calculator

 ## Goals
-1. [ ] Create functions for:
+1. [&check;] Create functions for:
     - add
     - subtract
     - multiply
     - divide
-2. [ ] Create a function *operate* that takes an operator and 2 numbers, then calls a function from 1.
+2. [&check;] Create a function *operate* that takes an operator and 2 numbers, then calls a function from 1.
 3. [ ] Create a basic HTML calculator with:
     - buttons for each digit, operator, clear, and equals.
     - a display